pinam45/utbm-beamer-theme/README.md

 # utbm-beamer-theme

-A LaTeX beamer version of the UTBM presentation theme using TikZ
+A LaTeX beamer version of the UTBM presentation theme using TikZ.

 You can preview the theme with the [compiled example](example.pdf).